P-Miranda/c-programming-language/README.md

 ```
 make run CHAPTER=X EXAMPLE=X-Y
 ```
-or to execute an exercise from to level:
+or to execute an exercise from top level:
 ```
 make run CHAPTER=X EXERCISE=X-Y
 ```